day-garwood/NVDA-GoldWave/readme.md

 Note: GoldWave 6 requires 64-bit version of Windows 7 or later.
 NVDA 2014.1 or later is required to use add-on 2.0.

+## Version 17.05

+* Added ability to provide debug information when NVDA is running with debug logging enabled (NVDA 2017.1 or later).
+* Updated translations.

 ## Version 16.12

 * Version scheme is now year.month instead of major.minor.